 TD causes involuntary (uncontrollable) movements, usually in your face, jaw, tongue, or lips.
 But it can also affect other areas of your body, such as your arms or legs.
 The kinds of movement that result from this condition include twitching, jerking motions, and other atypical movements that you can’t control.

 Usually, TD occurs as a side effect of certain medications.
 Below are some medications that may cause TD:

 - haloperidol (Haldol)

 - metoclopramide (Reglan)

-	TD may result from having too much of a chemical called dopamine in your brain.
-It’s not known exactly how Ingrezza works to treat TD.
+TD and chorea may result from having too much of a chemical called dopamine in your brain.
+It’s not known exactly how Ingrezza works to treat these movement disorders.
 But it’s believed to stop a certain protein from working in your brain.
 By doing so, Ingrezza may help decrease the messages dopamine sends in your brain that cause involuntary movements.

 Like most drugs, Ingrezza may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Ingrezza may cause.
 These lists don’t include all possible side effects.

 Keep in mind that side effects of a drug can depend on:

 For more information on Ingrezza’s side effects, refer to this article.
 Your doctor or pharmacist can also tell you more about the potential side effects of this drug.
 And they can suggest ways to help reduce side effects.